ruimingchen/RepData_PeerAssessment1/PA1_template.md

        type = "l",
        lty = 1,
        lwd = 1,
-       main = "Time Series of Average Number of Steps Across All Days", xlab = "5-Minute Interval",
+       main = "Time Series of the Average Number of Steps Across All Days", xlab = "5-Minute Interval",
        ylab = "Average Number of Steps Across All Days", col.line = "red")